Senate Bill 35: Streamlined Affordable Housing

 Housing projects qualify for SB 35 if they satisfy a number of criteria, including:

-- Provide the specified number affordable housing units,
+- Provide the specified number of affordable housing units,

 - Comply with objective planning standards,